 Ask students to read the x- and y-axis labels.
 Ask, "How is temperature changing over time?

-Help your students move toward quantifying hot, warm, cold by asking, "OK, point to the place you notice it is cold - what is the temperature?
-Then you said it got warm - how many degrees warmer did it get?"
+Help your students move toward quantifying hot, warm, and cold by saying, "Point to the place you notice it is cold: What is the temperature?
+Then you said it got warm: Wow many degrees warmer did it get?"

 Page 17.
 Here's another opportunity for students to use patterns as a thinking tool (crosscutting concept).
 Ask, "What patterns do you notice in the data presented in this model?"

 Page 23.
 The prompt on this page, "Will the weather tomorrow be the same as it was on the same day last year?", is designed to formatively assess students' understanding of the relationship between weather and climate.
 Give students independent thinking time to choose the student they most agree with and record their thinking (they can use words, pictures, symbols, graphs, etc.).
 See guidance below for providing feedback to your students based on the choices they make.

 Page 26.
 Before students read the text on the page, ask them to use patterns as the thinking tool to observe Earth's surface.
 Ask, "How many different types of land cover did you find?"